Seeking Professional Help In A Therapist

 It took me a long time to fill the form out.
 Every time I read the questions it brought back so many memories.
 I almost didn't want help.
-In my head I thought I was admitting defeat.
+In my head, I thought I was admitting defeat.
 That I'd be locked in a mental hospital, put in a straight jacket and never be allowed to leave.

 When it was finally filled out and sent it was a waiting game.
 A telephone interview was what followed.
 This was to assess me and suggest which therapy/counselling would best suit me.
-At this time in my life I didn't know what help I needed.
+At this time in my life, I didn't know what help I needed.
 What I really wanted was someone to tell me and guide me through it.

 I was offered group CBT the first time around and one on one following on from that.
-With the NHS though, there is large waiting times to be seen.
+With the NHS though, there are large waiting times to be seen.
 Even once you are in the system nothing seems to speed up the process.
 I had to wait three months for the earliest group therapy and another two months to get the further one on one.

 Don't get me wrong it was all helpful but nothing was long lasting which is what I needed.
-I wasn't self reliant but at that time I didn't have a great support system in place and I needed that hour a week to offload and get some much needed help.
-After the last session I hadn't massively improved and didn't want to put myself through the stupidly long waits anymore.
-I used what I had learnt and explored other avenues of medication and self help as well.
+I wasn't self-reliant but at that time I didn't have a great support system in place and I needed that hour a week to offload and get some much-needed help.
+After the last session, I hadn't massively improved and didn't want to put myself through the stupidly long waits anymore.
+I used what I had learnt and explored other avenues of medication and self-help as well.

-This time around, 2 years later, I again self referred but for depression this time.
+This time around, 2 years later, I again self-referred but for depression this time.
 It took a couple of weeks to hear anything back but I had an initial appointment after five weeks.
 This time I opted out of the NHS service as they couldn't offer me that continual support with the same therapist for longer than a maximum of eight weeks without applying again.

 This leads into what I'm looking at next;